J-204, Mon. - Fri. | 9:00am-5:00pm | (609) 626-3611 | email@example.com

 Advocates are professionally trained to support victims of crime.
 Advocates do not give advice, but rather inform victims of their options, give information, emotional support, and help in finding resources and filling out paperwork.
 Advocates may also go to interviews and hearings with victims.
 Advocates may contact departments, such as the Title IX office, Student Rights or Stockton University Police, to get help or information for victims.
 Some advocates staff the WGSC, run support groups, secure accommodations, or provide in-person counseling to the victim.
 Victim Advocates at Stockton University are called, “Osprey Advocates” and you are encouraged to have one!
 Please call the WGSC at 609-626-3611 or make an appointment in J-204 to meet with one. (adapted from victimsofcrime.org)

-Where you report can make a difference with what happens in your case.
 Your safety and mental health are most important and you have options regarding making a report.
 Stockton University will take all necessary precautions to protect your identity and will never identify you in publicly available information, such as the campus Crime Log, Clery Annual Security Reports and/or warnings sent out to the campus community.

 Should you choose to make a report to law enforcement, Stockton University authorities will comply with any request for assistance in notifying the proper law enforcement agency, whether it be University police or a local police agency.
 Reporting to law enforcement generally involves a formal fact-finding interview, collection of evidence, witness and suspect interviews, and possibly criminal complaints, depending your particular case.
 You may have an advocate of your choosing with you during the process.